Books with new Ghanada text

 as the first publisher, but the three editions we’ve discovered are from Shoibya Prakashan Bibhag.

-• On the occasion of Ghanadas Golden Anniversary announced Ghanada Bichitra (1992 Edition)
+• On the occasion of Ghanadas Golden Anniversary announced Ghanada Bichitraa (1992 Edition)

 Shangjukto Shanshkaran